Best known for the 🔸10% Pledge, we’re building a global community of people who care about doing what they can to help others.

 Learn more about our members and hear their stories.

-Giving What We Can was one of the first organisations created with what would later be called 'effective altruism' in mind.
-However, while effective altruism encompasses a wide variety of projects and priorities (see #4), Giving What We Can is focused on effective giving — the idea that it’s important to combine head and heart when donating to charity, and that philanthropy, when done with an impact-focused mindset, can have much more of an impact than we might think.
+Giving What We Can was one of the first organisations to embody 'effective altruism' — taking seriously the principle that thinking carefully about how to help often leads to more good than acting solely on impulse or intuition.
+However, while effective altruism now encompasses a wide variety of projects and priorities (see #4), Giving What We Can is focused on effective giving — the idea that it’s important to combine head and heart when donating to charity, and that philanthropy, when done with an impact-focused mindset, can have much more of an impact than we might think.

 If you want to join our global effort to make the world better for all its inhabitants, for generations to come, you can: